anthonygomezmd/clinical-reasoning-cases/case_02_fibromyalgia_metformin.md

 Meloxicam 15mg — prescribed on a 2 weeks on / 2 weeks off cycle

-Standard first-line fibromyalgia pharmacotherapy (duloxetine, pregabalin, amitriptyline) had either not been initiated or had not produced sufficient relief.
+Standard first-line fibromyalgia pharmacotherapy (duloxetine, pregabalin, amitriptyline) had not produced sufficient relief.

 The Clinical Decision
 The attending neurologist — a physician with over 100 peer-reviewed publications and active research in neuroinflammation and pain — prescribed metformin 500mg once daily (half of a standard 1000mg tablet).